-"No one who was in Spain during the months when people who believed in the revolution will ever forget that strange and moving experience.
-It has left something behind that no dictatorship, not even Franco's will be able to efface."
-George Orwell as quoted by People's History Museum (Communists in the People's War, 1st Floor)
+"No one who was in Spain during the months when people still believed in the revolution will ever forget that strange and moving experience.
+It has left something behind that no dictatorship, not even Franco's, will be able to efface."
+George Orwell as quoted by People's History Museum (Communists in the People's War, 1st Floor).

 Organised by Humanities in Public Festival at Manchester Metropolitan University, Paul Robeson In Spain is a film screening and discussion event curated by local historian Dominique Tessier.
 This event is part of a series of events on Paul Robeson.
 Booking details for Paul Robeson in China (16 Feb 2017) can be found at: https://pr-in-china.eventbrite.com